Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether to use Teku's built-in early attestation production, which creates an attestation as soon as a block is received.
+Enables or disables using Teku's built-in early attestation production, which creates an attestation as soon as a block is received.
 The default is `true`.

 Set this option to `false` if running a validator client connected to a load balanced beacon node (including most hosted beacon nodes such as [Infura]), and validator effectiveness is poor.